ThomasKur/M365Documentation/README.md

 For any issues or feedback related to this module, please register for GitHub, and post your inquiry to this project's issue tracker.

 ## Thanks to

+@NicoSchmidtbauer for all the contributions around HTML output and other fixes and improvements

 @MEM_MVP for the continuous feedback and 10000 translations!!!!
 Thank you!